JussMor/jussmor/README.md

 🌟 What I'm Working On:

-Web3 Development: Exploring the depths of blockchain technology with Solidity and HardHat.
+- 😁 Web3 Development: Exploring the depths of blockchain technology with Solidity and HardHat.

-Rust Enthusiast: Building robust and efficient systems with Rust.
-Check out my [Pixakit](https://github.com/JussMor/pixakit) project and feel free to contribute with your PRs!
+- ☢️ Rust Enthusiast: Building robust and efficient systems with Rust.
+Check out my [Pixakit](https://github.com/JussMor/pixakit) project and feel free to contribute with your PRs!.

-Phoenix Framework: Creating feature-rich applications.
+- 🐻 Phoenix Framework: Creating feature-rich applications.
 I love Elixir as it allows me to experiment with different approaches to building frontend and real-time apps.

-Home Server: Developing my own home infrastructure and experimenting with various technologies like Docker, Kubernetes, and networking.
+- 🛌 Home Server: Developing my own home infrastructure and experimenting with various technologies like Docker, Kubernetes, and networking.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=jussmor&label=Profile%20views&color=0e75b6&style=flat" alt="jussmor" /> </p>